Work Status: A Complete View For Employers and Talent

 Starting the person as a contractor at the competitive wage allowed me to set them up for higher compensation over time.
 Raises (merit increase) and any additional per employee cost for administration and compliance tasks would typically be offset by my lower rate of churn and lost productivity.
 In addition, sometimes the person was happy remaining a contractor.
 Forward-thinking in this way prevents jumping into a relationship with Talent too soon.

 This is the way that we think about things at pepelwerk.

 Work is a choice.
 Who you work for, where you work and what you do-all are choices.
 They are infinite and global in today’s digital era.
-What you get paid, whether you like it or not, is based on the market price of your job (which we will address in a separate blog) and the value it has to an employer.
+As a result, what you get paid whether you like it or not, is based on the market price of your job and the value it has to an employer.

-We believe that everyone has the right to a clean, safe and non-abusive work environment and being a contractor or employee doesn’t change that.
-We also don’t believe in waiting for the opportunity to sue, we believe that if an employer isn’t doing the right thing for you- leave.
-Contracts are boundaries of expectations at the end of the day when things aren’t working out you should have the right to respectfully exit.
+We believe that everyone has the right to a clean, safe and non-abusive work environment.
+Choosing to be a contractor or an employee doesn’t change that.
+However, we don’t believe in waiting for the opportunity to sue.
+We believe that if an employer isn’t doing the right thing for you, leave.
 Having no employees is the best consequence that Talent can deliver to employers.
-No people to do the work, no work gets done and the business closes.
-It's pretty simple.
+That is to say, no people to do the work, no work gets done, and the business closes.
+It’s pretty simple.
 Lawsuits don’t always bring about the change or the financial gains that we are expecting.